-Our ba1 assigned Profitability score, in line with the initial score, reflects our expectation that ZKB's diversified earnings stream and higher interest rates will mitigate most of the risks stemming from the geopolitical uncertainties.
+Our ba1 assigned Profitability score, in line with the initial score, reflects our expectation that ZKB's diversified earnings stream and higher interest rates will mitigate most of the risks stemming from the current geopolitical uncertainties.

 Despite the currently extremely uncertain macroeconomic outlook, we expect ZKB's profitability metrics to remain broadly stable over a three-year horizon.
 This assessment includes the potential risks stemming from higher loan loss provisions and market dislocations because of the current geopolitical crisis.
 These risks are at least partially offset by the positive effects the acquisition of asset manager Swisscanto has had on ZKB's revenue mix, lifting the bank's proportion of fee and commission income.
 Furthermore, we expect net interest margins to expand following the recent increase in interest rates in Switzerland, which, in combination with continued loan growth, will result in growth of net interest income, ZKB's largest revenue driver.
-In the short-term, however, deposits might reprice faster than the aggregate loan book, which could result in margin pressure in 2022 and potentially also in 2023 before it is followed by a recovery.